statsmodels/statsmodels/scikits/statsmodels/docs/source/index.rst

   setup.py install  or, if this does not work, try setup.py build install

+**Note:**
+Due to our infrequent official releases, we want to point out that the trunk branch in the launchpad repository will have the most recent code and is usually stable, tested, and fine for daily use.

 **Usage:**

 Get the data, run the estimation, and look at the results.